Ensembl/plant-scripts/phylogenomics/README.md

 # Plant phylogenomics scripts

-These scripts interrogate Ensembl Plants through [REST endpoints](https://rest.ensembl.org) and the FTP site to export data that might be useful for phylogenomic and pangenome studies.
+These scripts interrogate Ensembl Plants through [REST endpoints](https://rest.ensembl.org) and the FTP site to export data that might be useful for phylogenomic and pan-gene set studies.

 ## Documentation and examples

 Run any of the scripts with argument -h to get instructions and examples.

 ## Dependencies

+The following dependencies can be installed in the parent folder with:

+    make install_REST

 The scripts require the following non-core Perl modules:
 * [HTTP::Tiny](https://metacpan.org/release/HTTP-Tiny)